 Thank you for choosing the Tests.com as part of your study routine to secure a passing score on the Massage and Bodywork Licensing Exam (MBLEx).
 By passing the MBLEx, you will be well on your way to securing a future within the exciting field of massage therapy.

-This MBLEx Review includes excerpts from The Complete Practice Exam Kit authored by instructors in massage therapy to help you prepare for your exam:
+This MBLEx Review includes excerpts from the MBLEx Practice Exam Kit authored by instructors in massage therapy to help you prepare for your exam:

 The Application Process

 An MBLEx application can be found online.
 From the web page, applicants may either fill out the application electronically, or download and print a paper copy to send in through the mail.
 Application forms are available in both English and Spanish.